Google Analytics 4 (GA4): What it is and How To Set up the Basics

 What is Google Analytics 4?

 Google Analytics 4Google Analytics has long been used to measure customer behaviour and preferences, helping businesses improve their websites and user experience.
 GA4 is a future-proofed version of Analytics that utilises machine learning and in-depth data to really dig into user behaviour.
+It is an update on Universal Analytics, with data that is more relevant to current-day businesses, user trends, and data protection laws.

 As with many new products, GA4 can seem a little overwhelming at first.
 For those familiar with Universal Analytics, there are some big changes to get used to.
 And for those who’ve never used Analytics at all, it’s a whole new system to learn.
 However, don’t let this put you off.
 Take things slowly and start getting to know the interface and the options available.
 With a bit of time and learning, GA4 will offer a huge amount of value and insight that can help you improve sales and customer retention.